sg-developer-portal/TechBiz-Documentation-Clone/configure-products.md

 - A [non-SE GSIB](glossary) device.

-## Provide product configuration details
+## Provide configuration details

-To configure products, the administrator has to complete the following steps:
+To configure products, the administrator role has to complete the following steps:

 1. [Log in to TechBiz portal.](log-in-to-TechBiz-portal)